Controversies and challenges facing gene editing in the UK

 Contamination

 Another problematic issue is that of contamination.
-According to Ms. Box, “it’s very unclear how organic operators will be able to maintain their legal duty to remain GMO free, how cross contamination might be prevented, traced and stopped, or who would be liable in the event of an organic farmer’s crop being contaminated.”
+According to Kierra Box, “it’s very unclear how organic operators will be able to maintain their legal duty to remain GMO free, how cross contamination might be prevented, traced and stopped, or who would be liable in the event of an organic farmer’s crop being contaminated”.

-The British On-Farm Innovation Network (BOFIN) is scaling up the production of gene edited wheat and barley seeds in multiple sites across the UK.
-BOFIN’s Tom Allen-Stevens was asked whether there will be any efforts to inform neighbouring farmers of the trials so that they can take steps to ensure there is no contamination of their crops.
-He stated that the position of the farmers they are working with has changed: A 2019 survey found that they considered it the neighbouring farmers’ responsibility to protect their crops, but in 2023 they favoured a voluntary arrangement to inform their neighbours.
-According to Mr. Allen-Stevens, it’s “easy peasy to talk to your neighbour.”
-The Chair of the event, the Green Party Baroness Natalie Bennett, expressed some scepticism over this claim.
+The British On-Farm Innovation Network (BOFIN) is scaling up the production of gene-edited wheat and barley seeds in multiple sites across the UK.
+BOFIN’s Tom Allen-Stevens was asked whether there will be any efforts to inform neighbouring farmers of the trials so they can take steps to ensure there is no contamination of their crops.
+He stated that the position of the farmers they are working with has changed: A 2019 survey found they considered it the neighbouring farmers’ responsibility to protect their crops, but in 2023 they favoured a voluntary arrangement to inform their neighbours.

 Challenges with the technology

-Alongside the regulatory challenges presented by gene editing, Dr. Nekrasov highlighted the fact that there are also challenges with the technology.
+Alongside the regulatory challenges presented by gene editing, Dr Vladimir Nekrasov of the Crop Transformation and Genome Editing Unit at Rothamsted Research said there are also challenges with the technology.
 “Our understanding of genetic networks controlling traits in crops is still very limited,” he said.
-The specific issues he raised were the absence of genome sequence information; the delivery of genome editing tools into plants, the efficiency of genome editing tools and challenges with editing multiple genes at the same time.
+The specific issues he raised were the absence of genome sequence information; the delivery of genome-editing tools into plants; the efficiency of genome-editing tools and challenges with editing multiple genes at the same time.

-Dr. Nekrasov also raised the question of what evidence will be needed to prove that a product classified as Precision Bred is transgene-free.
-Professor Martin made the case for whole genome sequencing, stating that it is “absolutely reliable” and questioning why “we avoid that as a requirement.”
+He also raised the question of what evidence will be needed to prove that a product classified as Precision Bred is transgene-free.
+Professor Martin made the case for whole genome sequencing, stating that it is “absolutely reliable” and questioning why “we avoid that as a requirement”.

 The disclosure requirements of the Register

-During the conference it became apparent that developers are uncertain about other aspects of the regulatory framework soon to be in operation.
-Professor Martin queried how much information will be publicly available about the edits made through the PBO register.
-Interestingly she didn’t direct this question to Professor Henderson, but to Dr. Anthony Hopkins of the British Society of Plant Breeders – a lobbying organisation whose members include the four biggest global pesticides corporations that also control 70% of the global seed market: Bayer, Syngenta, Corteva and BASF.
+During the conference it became apparent that developers were uncertain about other aspects of the regulatory framework soon to be in operation.
+Professor Martin queried how much information about the edits made will be publicly available through the PBO register.
+Interestingly she didn’t direct this question to Professor Henderson.
+Instead she questioned Dr Anthony Hopkins of the British Society of Plant Breeders – a lobbying organisation whose members include the four biggest global pesticide corporations that also control 70% of the global seed market: Bayer, Syngenta, Corteva and BASF.

 A systemic approach?